DHTMLX/gantt-docs/data/api/gantt_histogram_cell_label_template.md

 - start_date	Date		start date of the scale cell
 - end_date		Date		end date of the scale cell
 - resource		object	 	the resource object
-- tasks			array		tasks that are assigned to the specified resource and overlap start/end dates of the cell
+- tasks			Array &lt;Task&gt;		tasks that are assigned to the specified resource and overlap start/end dates of the cell
 - assignments	array		resource assignments that are assigned to the specified start/end dates of the task

 @example: